Fish Lake Regional Park

 244 acres of water

-Upcoming programs and events at Fish Lake Regional Park.
+See all upcoming programs and events at Fish Lake.

 The pavilion at Fish Lake is great for smaller wedding receptions, corporate events and birthday parties.
 For added fun, hike/bike trails and a swimming beach are nearby.